cosmycx/ethereum-private-blockchain/README.md

 ```
 console is added to have cloud same console access (to the JS console) after the node is started, otherwise you will have to start another terminal connect to the droplet and then attach to the running geth.

-In the geth JS console run using the saved enode info from the local machine:
+In the geth JS console run admin.addPeer with the the saved enode info from the local machine:
 ```
 > admin.addPeer("enode://a3d1....bf3@EXT:IP:ADD:RESS:30303")
 ```
-and you should get a console answer: __true__ !!
+and you should see a console answer: __true__ !!

-and list peers should confirm the other peer node
+Listing peers should confirm the other peer node
 ```
 > admin.peers
 ```

 ## Transfer Ether from local account to cloud account

-__Cloud: in the geth JS console:__
+__Cloud Node__ in the geth JS console:
 ```
 > eth.accounts
 ```